-The Bachelor of Science degree in Kinesiology prepares a student for career opportunities related to health and wellness in schools, community, or business.
-The program also seeks to fulfill prerequisites to professional schools in allied health fields and provide students with a background in sports-related areas of study.
+The Bachelor of Science degree in Kinesiology prepares a student for numerous career opportunities in health and wellness in schools, community, business, and government settings.

 - 1. To provide the education and training through kinesiology courses that are essential to successful employment after graduation. - 2.
 To provide a Christian worldview of sports in our society and the importance of an active and healthy lifestyle.